 - Participation in afterschool activities (when applicable)

 Your rights include consenting to medical procedures and surgeries for your child, requesting medical and educational documents, talking to a medical and educational professional about your child, and obtaining information from the other parent about the child’s health, education, and wellbeing.
 If you are awarded joint conservatorship, the judge will assign the rights and duties to each parent.

 The fight for custody, especially when aiming for sole custody, can be a long and tiring battle.
-There will be a lot of legal documentation and jargon to sort through and working with a lawyer can help make this process easier.
-Plus, a family lawyer will be able to help you when preparing for the court hearing and by representing you the day of.
-If you’re in need of a child custody lawyer, the Quiñonez Law Firm can help.
+There will be a lot of legal documentation and jargon to sort through, and working with a child custody lawyer can help make this process easier.
+Plus, a family lawyer will help you when preparing for the court hearing and by representing you the day of.
 Call us today to learn more!
+If you require a child custody lawyer, the Quiñonez Law Firm can help.